[Click the pic, use your mouse to look around]

 A ball head is helpful for leveling.

-5) A remote shutter release for obvious reasons~
+5) A remote shutter release for long exposures~

 6) Processing software such as Photoshop, Lightroom, Gimp, etc.~

 Whatever your favourite, the important thing is that all processing must be the same.
-So if you adjust Levels for example in a jpeg image to bring out the Milky Way, those exact same settings must be applied to all the other images.
+Shoot RAW if you are comfortable with it, process in Lightroom or Adobe Camera Raw, save your settings and apply that setting to all images.
+If you shoot jpeg and adjust Levels to bring out the Milky Way, those exact same settings must be applied to all the other images.
 Creating presets and using them saves time and ensures accuracy.
 Manual exposures, identical image processing is key.